 \subsection{Additional Information on Scaling}

-\citetappendix{li2016scalable} demonstrated that the MGP Adapter framework is dominated by drawing from the MGP distribution.
+\citetappendix{li2016scalable} demonstrated that the MGP adapter framework is dominated by drawing from the MGP distribution.
 Thus, in our case, inverting $\mathbf{\Sigma_i} \in \mathbb{R}^{D \cdot T_i \times D \cdot T_i}$ has a computational complexity of $\mathcal{O}(D^3 \cdot T_i^3)$ \citepappendix{golub2012matrix}.
-Notably, classifying a patient \emph{only} depends on the length of the current patient time series and the number of tasks/variables; it does \emph{not} depend on the number of patients in the training data set, i.e.\ it has a complexity of $\mathcal{O}(1)$ in the number of patients.
+Notably, classifying a patient \emph{only} depends on the length of the current patient time series and the number of tasks/variables; it does \emph{not} depend on the number of patients in the training dataset; that is, it has a complexity of $\mathcal{O}(1)$ in the number of patients.

 By contrast, while a naive implementation of DTW-KNN has a very low training complexity~($\mathcal{O}(1)$, due to its character as a ``lazy learner''), the complexity at prediction time is very high.
-In order to classify a single instance, the $k$-nearest neighbors classifier requires the distances of the instance to all $N$ training points.
-Moreover, the runtime of a single distance computation using Dynamic Time Warping~(DTW) is $\mathcal{O}(D T^2)$, where $D$ represents the number of channels in the time series and $T$ is the length of the shorter time series.
+To classify a single instance, the $k$-nearest neighbors classifier requires the distances of the instance to all $N$ training points.
+Moreover, the runtime of a single distance computation using dynamic time warping~(DTW) is $\mathcal{O}(D T^2)$, where $D$ represents the number of channels in the time series and $T$ is the length of the shorter time series.
 Overall, this leads to a runtime complexity of $\mathcal{O}(NDT^2)$ for a \emph{single} prediction step, which can quickly become infeasible for large-sized heath record datasets, especially if online predictions are desired.
 Consequently, already for $N \geq D^2 T$, the complexity of the DTW-KNN approach will exceed that of the MGP-TCN.
 Furthermore, the cubic complexity in the prediction step can be ameliorated by using faster approximation schemes \citepappendix{li2016scalable}.